robbievanleeuwen/upgrade-dependencies/README.md

-# uv-upgrade-dependencies
+# upgrade-dependencies

-Creates PRs for dependency updates in python projects using uv
+Creates PRs for dependency updates in python projects